aranasaurus/aranasaurus.github.io/_drafts/realm-first-impressions.md

 no animations for changes that are made to the tableView's rows.
 This is due to the fact that Realm's notifications currently notify you of two things:

   * Something in the Realm has changed.
 That is, *anything* in the Realm changed.
-And there is easy way to get notified of *what* changed or *how* it changed.
+And there is no easy way to get notified of *what* changed or *how* it changed.
   * The Realm needs to be refreshed because a write transaction on another thread has been commited to the same file that this Realm is using.